nthurow/sync-dir-structures/README.md

 TODO:
  - If file exists in source but not in dest, copy it
  - Update timestamps of all images files to match image metadata
+ - Make sure timestamps and attributes are correct